i302574/abap-doc-export/README.md

 # Work in progress!
-I just had this idea and opened this repo :sweat_smile:.
+I just had this idea and created this repo :sweat_smile:.

 ---